Back to Back Staircasing: Selling Shared Ownership on the open market

 - Add up all the costs to ensure that this is a viable option – if so, and you want to proceed, you will need to inform your housing association, mortgage broker, estate agent and solicitor.

 Share to Buy is a one stop shop for affordable homes.
-On our website, you can search for properties, compare mortgages and find out all you need to know about alternative home buying schemes such as Shared Ownership and Help to Buy.
+On our website, you can search for properties, compare mortgages, and find out all you need to know about alternative home-buying schemes using our FAQs and guides.
+If you’re interested in purchasing a part-buy part-rent home, you can find out more via our article index and Shared Ownership terms and conditions.